MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-html5.md

 </html>
 ```

-- Request the following file from your server using the domain you set up during **Facebook Application** configuration (`playfab.example` in our case).
+Request the following file from your server using the domain you set up during **Facebook Application** configuration (`playfab.example` in our case).

-- Once the **Facebook Auth Example** page opens, select **Log In with Facebook** button **(1)**.
+1. Once the **Facebook Auth Example** page opens, select **Log In with Facebook** button.
-- Follow any Facebook instructions in the pop-up window.
+2. Follow any Facebook instructions in the pop-up window.

-- Watch the output **(2)**.
+Watch the output.

 ![Facebook Auth Example](media/tutorials/facebook-html5/facebook-auth-example.png)

-- You will obtain a PlayFab session ticket.
-- At this point you have successfully configured PlayFab and Facebook authentication using HTML5 and JavaScript.
+You will obtain a PlayFab session ticket.
+At this point you have successfully configured PlayFab and Facebook authentication using HTML5 and JavaScript.